thomasX/webstart2getdown-maven-plugin/README.md

-# webstart2wetdown Maven Plugin
+# webstart2getdown Maven Plugin

-this plugin creates a complete getdown stub based on a webstart(generated with webstart-maven-plugin) ... see the example1 on
+this plugin creates a complete getdown-stub based on a webstart (generated with webstart-maven-plugin) ... see the example1 on https://github.com/thomasX/webstart2getdown-maven-plugin-example1

 # requested pom properties: